-Triton Environmental Consultants Ltd. is seeking a highly motivated and enthusiastic individual to join a well-established team of environmental professionals in the role of intermediate aquatic biologist.
+Triton Environmental Consultants Ltd. is seeking a highly motivated and enthusiastic individual to join a well-established team of environmental professionals in the role of intermediate aquatic field biologist.
 Our existing projects encompass Western Canada and will provide the successful candidate with exciting and rewarding opportunities for career development.

-Triton is an employee-owned environmental consulting firm with nearly 30 years of experience responding to the environmental needs of resource developers across all sectors, as well as all levels of government.
+Triton is an employee-owned environmental consulting firm with 30 years of experience responding to the environmental needs of resource developers across all sectors, as well as all levels of government.
 Our clients look to us to provide a wide range of scientific, technical, and management expertise that merge to provide practical environmental solutions.
 Triton’s offices are geographically situated to provide effective service delivery within Western Canada.
-Our multi-disciplinary team comprises environmental professionals specializing in aquatic and terrestrial biology, soils science, vegetation ecology, environmental assessment, environmental auditing, environmental monitoring/inspection, and resource management.
+Our multi-disciplinary team comprises environmental professionals specializing in aquatic and terrestrial biology, soil science, vegetation ecology, environmental assessment, environmental auditing, environmental monitoring/inspection, and resource management.

 Triton will provide you with a challenging and supportive working environment and a management team dedicated to promoting your personal and professional growth.
 We offer a competitive wage and benefits package.

 The successful candidate will be responsible for leading aquatic field programs and providing technical support to project managers.
 Responsibilities include, but are not limited to:

 - Providing technical leadership within a team environment;

 - Liaising with on-site client representatives and contractors; and

 SKILLS and QUALIFICATIONS

 The successful candidate will ideally possess the following skills and qualifications: